PLangHQ/apps/DraftIdea/README.md

 # DraftIdea
 Ever had an app idea but didn't know where to start?

 DraftIdea is here to bridge that gap.
-Provide a detailed description of your app, and DraftIdea will sketch out a basic structure for you.
+Provide a detailed description of your app, and DraftIdea will sketch out a basic structure (scaffold) for you.

 It won't be fully functional, but it's a great way to kickstart your development process.